Our Committees

 Community Representatives Team

-Proposed 1+ for each community association or neighborhood
+1+ for each community association or neighborhood

 The ultimate goal of community representatives is to help rid their neighborhoods of at least the worst infestations of invasive plants and to expand biodiversity by encouraging the planting of natives.